 Especially the associations of gaseous and solid bioenergy advertise their energy product.
 With liquid bioenergy, I have to admit that unfortunately I can't think of an association campaign that has campaigned for the hearts and interests of drivers.
-Only Verbio AG has one Biofuel campaign launched their bioenergy product for the fuel market verbiogas to apply.
+Only Verbio AG has one Bio-fuel campaign launched their bioenergy product for the fuel market verbiogas to apply.
 However, this was limited to Leipzig.
 And a Campaign by fossil energy carrier colleague natural gas is also committed to promoting renewable bio natural gas.
 I have never seen a real pro-bio fuel campaign.
 In fairness, however, it must also be mentioned that no other bioenergy sector was under such massive political pressure and was concerned with its own struggle for survival as the bio-fuel sector.
-The economic actors as the economic profiteers of bioenergy can be much more active in public relations!
-After everything I've heard, I'm currently working on a bio fuel campaign (& #8222; moving biofuels & #8220;).
+The economic actors as the economic profiteers of bioenergy can become much more active in public relations!
+After everything I've heard, I'm currently working on a bio-fuel campaign ("Move biofuels").

 Someone has to point out that, as strange as it sounds at first, Bio fuel increasingly as a role model for sustainability applies.
 At least that's how it is seen in the ranks of the EU Commission and wants to extend the standards for sustainable biofuel production to gaseous and solid bioenergy sources, and in the medium term to all other biomass usage paths.
 The Commission has had a draft for implementing this biomass policy since 2012.

 In the next article there are some suggestions on how to overcome the curse of bioenergy.
 If you have your own ideas to overcome the Bioenergy curse have a comment. [/ fusion_builder_column] [/ fusion_builder_row] [/ fusion_builder_container]